Krutiyka/git_assignment/README.md

  the recipient can accept or decline the invite via email or the GitHub platform.
 If you run into issues, it might be because of a policy for your Enterprise that restricts who can invite outside contributors.

+e.
+What is the difference between git and GitHub?
+The key difference between Git and GitHub is that Git is a free, open source version control tool that developers install locally on their personal computers, while GitHub is a pay-for-use online service built to run Git in the cloud.
+ Git is a piece of software.
+GitHub is an online SaaS service.

+f.
+What does git diff do?
+git diff is a multi-use Git command that when executed runs a diff function on Git data sources.
+These data sources can be commits, branches, files and more.